NCERT solutions for class 12 physics chapter 8 Electromagnetic Waves

 Answer the following questions

-Q5. (e) If the earth did not have an atmosphere, would its average surface temperature be higher or lower than what it is now?
+5. (e) If the Earth did not have an atmosphere, would its average surface temperature be higher or lower than what it is now?

 Answer:

-If the earth did not have an atmosphere, its average surface temperature would be lower than what it is now, as in the absence of atmosphere, there would be no greenhouse effect.
+If the Earth did not have an atmosphere, its average surface temperature would be lower than it is now, as in the absence of an atmosphere, there would be no greenhouse effect.

 Answer the following questions

-Q5 f) Some scientists have predicted that a global nuclear war on the earth would be followed by a severe ‘nuclear winter’ with a devastating effect on life on earth.
+5 (f) Some scientists have predicted that a global nuclear war on Earth would be followed by a severe ‘nuclear winter’ with a devastating effect on life on Earth.
 What might be the basis of this prediction?

 Answer: